 Once you’ve decided what your ritual will be for and you’ve set the stage, take the time to set the intention.
 This will be what your mind focuses on while doing the ritual.

 Setting the intention is going to take time, particularly if you’ve never done a ritual consciously before.
 Don’t worry.
 Everyone goes through this.
 Just try your best to keep your mind focused on how the ritual aides you in whatever comes next.

 For example, you’re creating a ritual so you won’t be late for work, bring your mind back again and again to the idea that you will be on time and relaxed for work.
 Each step through the ritual should reinforce that intention.
 Each step should also help you towards that goal — don’t bring in a ritual step that takes you away from that goal.

 Set Your Determination

 Rituals are powerful tools in helping us create the best possible life for ourselves.
-Hopefully now you’ll create some of your own in order to transform your life.
+Hopefully, now you’ll create some of your own to transform your life.